10 Infant Diapering Tips

 Well, 5 minutes or so after any bowel movements.

 Why not earlier?

 Because your baby might not be ready yet!

 If no poop, squeeze the nappy lightly, to judge if it seems to be full.
 If so change it.

 In any case, try to change the nappy every three hours or so to reduce the risk of diaper rash.

 I know that’s a simplification, but it is your goal!

 Newborn babies often have bowel movements also at night, and then you’ll have to change the diaper.

-Most nappies, however, can keep the baby dry for up to 12 hours, so unless your baby has a bad diaper rash or seems to be very uncomfortable, avoid changing at night.
-He'll just become wide awake and you'll get less sleep.
+Most nappies, however, can keep the baby dry for up to 12 hours, so unless your baby has had a bowel movement, has a bad diaper rash or seems to be very uncomfortable, avoid changing at night.
+You’ll just wake your baby up and you’ll get less sleep.